livegnik/2way-poc-design/02-architecture/managers/06-acl-manager.md

   * Object-level ACL overrides.
 * Enforcing app isolation and domain isolation per `01-protocol/01-identifiers-and-namespaces.md` and `01-protocol/06-access-control-model.md`.
 * Enforcing remote execution restrictions during sync application, including the remote envelope rules in `01-protocol/07-sync-and-consistency.md`.
-* Producing deterministic allow or deny decisions with stable rejection categories.
+* Producing deterministic allow or deny decisions with stable rejection categories that map to `01-protocol/09-errors-and-failure-modes.md`.
-* Failing closed on missing, ambiguous, malformed, or unsupported policy data.
+* Failing closed on missing, ambiguous, malformed, or unsupported policy data, following the rejection posture in `01-protocol/06-access-control-model.md` and `01-protocol/09-errors-and-failure-modes.md`.
 * Participating in every graph mutation path before any persistent write occurs, consistent with the sequencing in `01-protocol/00-protocol-overview.md`.
 * Participating in every restricted read path where visibility is constrained by policy, as required by `01-protocol/06-access-control-model.md`.

 This specification does not cover the following

-* Authentication or session resolution.
+* Authentication or session resolution, owned by Auth Manager per `01-protocol/00-protocol-overview.md`.
-* Identity verification or signature validation.
+* Identity verification or signature validation, governed by `01-protocol/05-keys-and-identity.md`.
-* Graph mutation ordering, sequencing, or persistence.
+* Graph mutation ordering, sequencing, or persistence, which remain the responsibility of Graph Manager and Storage Manager per `01-protocol/00-protocol-overview.md`.
-* Schema definition, compilation, or validation.
+* Schema definition, compilation, or validation defined in `01-protocol/02-object-model.md`.
-* Sync domain selection or package construction.
+* Sync domain selection or package construction described in `01-protocol/07-sync-and-consistency.md`.
-* Network transport, encryption, or peer authentication.
+* Network transport, encryption, or peer authentication, governed by Network Manager and `01-protocol/03-serialization-and-envelopes.md`.
 * Event emission, logging storage, or audit pipelines.

 ## 3. Invariants and guarantees